awsdocs/amazon-vpc-user-guide/doc_source/internet-gateway-subnet.md

 There is an edge association between the internet gateway and the VPC\.

-When you use the middlebox routing wizard, the following tags are associated with the route table:
+When you use the middlebox routing wizard, it associates the following tags with the route table:
-+ A tag with a Key set to "Origin" and a Value set to "Middlebox wizard"\.
++ The key is "Origin" and the value is "Middlebox wizard"
-+ A tag with a Key set to "date\_created" and a Value set to the creation time, for example, "2021\-02\-18T22:25:49\.137Z "\.
++ The key is "date\_created" and the value is the creation time \(for example, "2021\-02\-18T22:25:49\.137Z"\)

 ## Destination subnet route table<a name="internet-gateway-subnet-route-table"></a>